 Remembering J.K. …

-By Mela Singh (The first office Superintendent of PPS)
+By Mela Singh (The Accounts officer and Office Superintendent of PPS)

 It is difficult to sum up my experiences with Mr. Kate in just a few words.
 I shall, however, try to recollect just a few that have direct bearing on the life of a public school in general and our school in particular.
 When I joined the school in early sixties as an Office Superintendent, I was rather over-confident that it would be a very easy job to handle office work of such a small school.
 So far as the office work was concerned, there was no problem and I was often patted on the back by the then, Headmaster who was known for his expert handling and management of finances.

 But this was not enough in a public school.
 I was told by Mr. Kate on more than one occasion, that the office cannot live a life different from the life of the school.
 Everything, every department of the school has to be public school like.
 I remember one instance when he virtually pulled me up for not arranging to send some peon to the Post Office for a master who had to send a money-order.
 He later explained to me that if the master had to run errands for small jobs like that and if he had to teach under tension and anxiety, what good work was he going to do in the class ?
 He emphasized that if we were doing one small job for the master or anybody else who was on duty, we were helping the school in so many ways.

 During Mid-Term treks and tours, it was my duty to send a peon to the residences of all the masters and find out if any service was required.
 During holidays and vacations we in the office had strict instructions to deliver the personal mail of staff-members at their respective residences, Mr. Kate told me that this served two purposes : one-a sound tradition of family life was established and two-no one could sacrifice school work on the pretext of a pressing domestic work.
 To me the logic seemed convincing.